Your Rainy Day Wedding in St. Augustine Guide

 Challenges:

 Pro Tip: Weather apps become reliable about 3 hours before your ceremony.
-Check at noon for evening events, but don't stress about forecasts days in advance—they change constantly in Florida.
+Check at noon for evening events.
+Don't stress about forecasts days in advance—they change constantly in Florida.

 Rain Backup Strategies That Actually Work

 We've seen every backup plan imaginable.
-Here are the strategies that actually work when storms hit:
+Here are the ones that actually work when storms hit:

 The Two-Venue Approach

 Book your ceremony at a venue with a stunning indoor backup option.
-This eliminates the stress of moving locations and gives you two beautiful settings to choose from.
+You skip the stress of moving locations, and you get two beautiful settings to choose from.

 Venues We Recommend for Two-Space Flexibility:

-- Casa Monica Hotel: Courtyard or Grand Ballroom
+- Casa Monica Hotel: Pool Deck or Grand Ballroom.

 The Tent Reality Check